Obtaining my divorce certificate

 Once a divorce is official, 31 days after the divorce order is entered, it is possible to obtain a Certificate of Divorce.
 The date will be shown on the first page of the divorce order.

-A Certificate of Divorce is not required as the court order of divorce is legally sufficient but it does still serve some purposes.
+A Certificate of Divorce is not required in all cases, as the court order of divorce is legally sufficient but it does still serve some purposes.
 It can be used to prove a divorce without revealing the terms of the divorce order or to quickly prove a marriage has been dissolved in case of pending re-marriage.